adjective (muddier, muddiest)

 verb (muddies, muddying, muddied)[with object] Back to top

-- 1.1Make (something) hard to perceive or understand: the first year’s results muddy rather than clarify the situationMore example sentences
+- 1.1Make (something) hard or harder to understand: the first year’s results muddy rather than clarify the situationMore example sentences

 - I mean, rather than muddy your message along the way, is it better to go with what you know and then make corrections at a later date?